-I am a third year PhD student working with Dr James Van Alstine and Dr Lucie Middlemiss at the University of Leeds Sustainability Research Institute.
+I am a final year PhD student working with Dr James Van Alstine and Dr Lucie Middlemiss at the University of Leeds Sustainability Research Institute.
 My project aims to explore the ways in which people are using the internet to engage with environmental issues, and the effect this is having on environmental policy debates

 2012 MSc Sustainability (Environment and Development), University of Leeds